Measuring the ROI of LXP Investments: Key Metrics and Insights

 However, post-implementation, it is possible that the business results may not show the expected improvement.

 Why does this happen?
 The reason is that training (and consequently use of learning platforms) is never a one-off effort.
-It is a continuous initiative that requires to be measured and evaluated to guarantee that your workforce has developed the necessary capabilities for their roles and your ROI is optimized over time.
+It is a continuous initiative that requires being measured and evaluated to guarantee that your workforce has developed the necessary capabilities for their roles and your ROI is optimized over time.

 This is why areas like L&D metrics need attention if you wish to measure the ROI of your LXP investment and evaluate the effectiveness of your overall L&D program.
 These metrics offer L&D teams valuable insights into whether or not the chosen tech like LXP is proving effective.